MatrixDev/ComposableRoutes/README.md

 - parcelable objects
 - serializable objects

-# How to pass NavController to my Screen?
+# How to pass NavController to the Screen?

-Usually it is pretty easy to pass `NavController` to the screen when registering it with `HavHost`.
-But it is a little harder when using this library as it will only propagate arguments available in the route.
+Usually you can just pass `NavController` to the Screen when registering it with the `HavHost`.
+Unfortunately, this is not possible - this library will only propagate arguments available in the route.
+But there is a very easy solution to this problem.

 One of the solutions is to use `CompositionLocalProvider`.
 The first step is to declare our `CompositionLocal` key for the provider:
 ```kotlin